Gowtham-123/bootstrap-capstone-project/README.md

 # Bootstrap-Capstone-Project

-This is a website named TINDOG which is like tinder for dogs.
+This is a website named TINDOG which is like tinder for dogs